What makes your home a target for burglars?

 It is estimated that almost a quarter of people leave their doors open while they are at home.
-This is a bad idea, as someone could easily slip in while you are preoccupied, such as by cooking dinner, doing chores or even listening to the radio.
+This is a bad idea, as someone could easily slip in while you are preoccupied with chores, cooking dinner, or even watching TV.

 Domestic burglaries are a third more likely to happen on a weekday than on a weekend day.
 Criminals operate on the assumption that homes are likelier to be unoccupied, with people at work or school.
 So, make sure your home does not look empty, even if it is.

 When Co-Op Insurance conducted a survey of convicted burglars, they reported that the sound of a barking dog was the second most effective deterrent – after CCTV.
 Leaving the TV on was the fourth biggest put-off, and having a car parked on the driveway was the sixth.

 Other tips include not leaving recycling boxes and bins outside for long periods and cancelling milk and newspaper deliveries, even if you are away for just a short period.

 Letting down your guard at night

 Three fifths of home burglaries take place between 6am and 6pm, when they are more likely to be empty – but that still means two fifths happen at night.
 It can be particularly distressing to think someone could be going through your belongings while you are asleep or simply in another part of the home.

 More than half the population are thought to sleep with a window open at some point.
 On hot nights this is unavoidable.
 But, if you must leave a window open, make sure that it can’t be easily climbed through without detection.

 Not having an alarm

 Burglars like to know they are unlikely to be disturbed while intruding.
 The College of Policing says a great way to take them out of their comfort zone is to install a burglar alarm with a highly visible sign on the property’s exterior.